skerkour/kerkour.com/content/blog/rust-for-web-development-2-years-later.md

 Rust is a real pleasure to use for web development, and I thoroughly recommend to give it a try.
 <!-- It is so versatile that, without a doubt, it's the last programming language I learn.
 Ever. -->

-It's a long journey to become effective, but totally worth it, and even if you don't use it every day, you'll for sure become a better programmer by learning it and, if lost, rediscover the joy of programming 🤗
+It's a <ins>loooong</ins> journey to become effective, but totally worth it, and even if you don't use it every day, you'll for sure become a better programmer by learning it and, if lost, rediscover the joy of programming 🤗

 In a word: Rust is boring.
 No more bad surprises at 3 A.M.
 No more bugs because a dependency updated its API.
 No more annoying manual configuration for auto-scaling or whatever.
 And welcome response times so small that your users will fall in love with your product.